 Systematic trading dates back as far as 17th century Holland, where Dutch traders used telescopes to gain an informational advantage.
-They watched for ships arriving at ports, and traded commodities depending on their understanding of the ships contents.
+They watched for ships arriving at ports and traded commodities depending on their understanding of the contents of the ship.
 Factor investing originated in mid 20th century.

 Capital Asset Pricing Model (CAPM)

-In the 1960s, CAPM was introduced as the first factor model.
+In the 1960s, CAPM was introduced as the first-factor model.
 It tries to explain the variance between the performance of different stocks.
 It contains a single factor; risk.
-CAPM says that an investment should return the risk free rate (US Treasury Bills) plus a risk premium, measured by the volatility (standard deviation) of returns.
+CAPM says that investment should return the risk-free rate (US Treasury Bills) plus a risk premium, measured by the volatility (standard deviation) of returns.
 As a result, investors who want to achieve high returns should invest in more volatile stocks, according to this model.
 The volatility of a stock, relative to the market is known as beta (ß).

 r = Rf + ß(E(Rm)-Rf)